Bradford1040/Bradford1040/README.md

 <h3 align="center">
 I'm a developer with a passion for building and modifying applications, particularly within the Klipper (for 3D printing) and Android ecosystems.
-I specialize in custom development,including creating custom install applications.
+I specialize in custom development, including creating custom install applications.
 </h3>

 <br/>